Pai Hsien-yung

-Chronology
+Early life and education

+Pai Hsien-yung was born July 11, 1937, in Nanning, Guangxi, Republic of China. as the fifth of ten children of Ma Peizhang and Bai Chongxi, a Hui Muslim general of the Kuomintang.
+Before he turned one year old, Pai's moved back to Guilin, his ancestral home.
+Pai later described his father as a "stern, Confucian father" with "some soft spots in his heart."

-Pai studied in La Salle College, a Hong Kong Catholic boys' high school, until he left for Taiwan with his family.
+Pai was diagnosed with tuberculosis at the age of seven, during which time he would have to live in a separate house from his siblings (of which he would have a total of nine).
+He lived with his family in Chongqing, Shanghai, and Nanjing before moving to the British-controlled Hong Kong in 1948 as CCP forces turned the tide of the Chinese Civil War.
+There, Pai studied in La Salle College, a Hong Kong Catholic boys' high school, until he reunited with his family in Taiwan in 1952.

 In 1956, Pai enrolled at National Cheng Kung University as a hydraulic engineering major because he wanted to participate in the Three Gorges Dam Project.
 The following year, he passed the entrance examination for the foreign literature department of National Taiwan University and transferred there to study English literature.
 In September 1958, after completing his first year of study, he published his first short story "Madame Ching" in the magazine Literature.
 Two years later, he collaborated with several NTU classmates—e.g., Chen Ruoxi, Wang Wen-hsing, Ouyang Tzu—to launch Modern Literature (Xiandai wenxue), in which many of his early works were published.
 He was also known to frequent the Cafe Astoria in Taipei.

 Pai went to the US in 1963 to study literary theory and creative writing at the University of Iowa in the Iowa Writers' Workshop.
 That same year, Pai's mother, the parent with whom Pai had the closest relationship, died, and he attributes this to the melancholy that pervades his work.
-After earning his M.A. from Iowa, he became a professor of Chinese literature at the University of California, Santa Barbara, and has resided in Santa Barbara ever since.
+After earning his Master of Fine Arts from Iowa, he became a professor of Chinese literature at the University of California, Santa Barbara, and has resided in Santa Barbara ever since.
 Pai retired from UCSB in 1994.
 Pai's cousin is Hong Kong radio personality Pamela Peck.